ManishLade/coding-practice/how-to-success-in-programming-interview.md

 ## Special Topics
 1. Sum
 * Technique
   When the problem is related to 'SUM', the sum 'prefix' will be a basic strategy to resolve the problem.

-## Random Value
+2. Random Value

-## Unique Value in Large Scale System

-## Maths
-1. How to find a target group and the position in the group?
+3. How to find a target group and the position in the group?
 * Use / to find which group the taget will drop into.
 * Use % to find the position in the group.

+## Testing Cases
+1. Test whether the inputs parameters are pointed to the same instance?
+2. The edge cases for Maths problem
+* Overflow: -2147483648 ~ 2147483648, etc...

+## System Design
+## Unique Value in Large Scale System